Our Bridgeport and Huntington, CT Pediatric Dentists Answer Your Most Common Questions

 What are my financial options?

 If you have dental insurance, please complete the employee portion of your form and bring it with you as well.
 After your dental benefits have been determined, you will be required to pay only the unpaid portion of your fee at the time of service.
-Other financial options will be explained to you at your first appointment or can be found at our Insurance & Billing FAQ page.
+Other financial options will be explained to you at your first appointment.

 Do you have a cancellation policy?